History of Belgrade: World War I and the Interbellum

 The majority of the new homes built in interwar Belgrade were made of wood together with scrap materials.
 One contemporary was not impressed with the new homes being built in Belgrade, writing: "Overnight they hauled timber beams, pounded them into the ground, built a roof with cheap scrap wood, and covered it with hole-punched till pitchers, porcelain pots, billboards, ... instead of walls, they wrapped the dwelling temporarily with tent canvases and carried in some battered oven".
 In 1930, a study revealed that 48% of working class houses in Belgrade were damp; 69% had no toilets and running water and 87% were structurally unsafe.
 One journalist wrote about the people living in these slums: "Hundreds of newspaper sellers, hawkers, washerwomen leave their filthy and gloomy dwellings while it is still dark.
 Handymen, workers of all trades, day laborers and the unskilled, the numerous doormen at law offices ... this entire army of workers move daily in an early morning wave into the city".
 Most homes and businesses in Belgrade did not have electricity.

-In 1934, the electricity consumption in Belgrade was 90 kilowatts per hour compared to 253 kilowatts per hour in Budapest and 367 kilowatts per hour in Paris.